Sayang Pag Hindi Ginamit

 *

-Today, the math I am facing is different.
+Today, the math I face is different.

 It’s calculating college costs while Jrue has just finished kindergarten.